printfoo/leetcode/README.md

-# Python solution for LeetCode
+# Python solution for LeetCode.

-Tracking code practice.
+My personal solutions for LeetCode problems.
-Many solutions are not optimized.
+This repo is updated very occasionally and very slowly.